TruckMuncher/TruckMuncher-Protos/README.md

 Step 2: Visit [Pilgrim](http://pilgrim.fender.io) while the process is still running in your terminal.

+## Building
+To generate the source code for the protos, run `./generate.sh`

 ## Custom Generators
 We have two custom generators that we use: one for generating the API code, one for the Android code.